apache/mxnet/docs/how_to/add_op_in_backend.md

 };
 ```

-The function calls in the above parameter struct are self-explanatory.
-Note that
+The function calls in the above parameter struct are self-explanatory by their names.
-for each parameter, we set the default value to `0.0` such that users can
+Note that for each parameter, we set the default value to `0.0` such that users can
 skip passing 0-value parameters through the quadratic operator interface.
 You
 can choose not to define the default value for a parameter if it is required
 at runtime.
 Meanwhile, adding brief descriptions to the parameters enables